clarkevansteenderen/CBC_Tutorials/Lab_tips.md

 with 90 uL water.
 Always wear gloves and a lab coat when handling this chemical.

+## Diluting ethanol

+To make up a 70% ethanol dilution, mix ethanol and deionised water in a ratio of 7:3.
+For example, to make 1 L, mix 700 mL ethanol with 300 mL water.
+An 80% solution would be 800 mL ethanol in 200 mL water.
+You get the gist.

 ## Preparing agarose gels

 To make a standard 1% agarose gel for a small gel tank, mix 100 mL 1X